co1acraftalt/dind/README.md

 ### How many hours can I use GitHub Codespaces for free each month?

-GitHub Codespaces has different core hours based on which plan your GitHub account uses.
+GitHub Codespaces has different hours based on which plan your GitHub account uses.

-Below are the different core hours for your GitHub Codespaces:
+Below are the different hours for your GitHub Codespaces:

 | Machine Type | Free (120 core hours per month) | Pro (180 core hours per month) | Microsoft employees and partners |
 | :-: | :-: | :-: | :-: |